 During our visit to the park, we found the park’s buffalo herd at the very southern tip of the Wildlife Loop.
 Here, the buffalo are corralled together and very easy to spot.

 The “begging burros” are a famous fixture at Custer State Park.
 These wild donkeys are known for begging for food from visitors and have been known to be so friendly that they have tried to get into people’s vehicles.
-Daniel and I looked forward to seeing some burros during our visit but alas we only saw them from a distance and didn’t get any good photos.
+Daniel and I looked forward to seeing some burros during our visit but alas we only saw them from a distance.

 You can read more about the begging burros at this article: ‘Begging Burros’ are Friendly to a Fault.

 Prairie dogs are also commonly found in Custer State Park’s grassland areas.
 Families of prairie dogs live together in large social groups called prairie dog towns and are *adorable*.

 Daniel and I didn’t see very many prairie dogs during our visit to Custer State Park.
 We did see see quite a few on our Black Hills road trip to Wind Cave National Park, however, which is just down the road.

 Be aware that road construction occasionally impacts visitors to Custer State Park.
 In 2021, Custer State Park Wildlife Loop construction caused road closures and delays from July to October.